The theory of F-rational signature: Relative F-rational signature

 where the infimum is taken over all systems of parameters $\ul {x}$ and ideals $\langle\ul{x}\rangle \subset I$. \item The \emph{relative F-rational signature} of $R$ is

 where the infimum is taken over all systems of parameters $\ul {x}$ and ideals $\langle\ul{x}\rangle \subset I$. \end{enumerate}

 \end{definition}

-F-rational signature was defined by Hochster and Yao in \cite{HochsterYao} and as its name indicates the invariant vanishes precisely when $R$ is not F-rational \cite[Theorem~4.1]{HochsterYao}.
-In (1) above, it is enough to consider any fixed system of parameters \cite[Theorem~2.5]{HochsterYao} and it is easy to see that one can restrict to socle ideals $I = \langle \ul{x}, u \rangle$, where $\langle\ul{x}\rangle: u = \mf m$ (\textit{cf.} \Cref{look at the socle} for a similar but less transparent result for relative F-rational signature).
-Though the difference in the two definitions would seem small, the additional normalizing factor in the definition of relative F-rational signature is quite useful and leads to a number of desirable properties that are unknown (if not likely false) for F-rational signature.
+F-rational signature was defined by Hochster and Yao in \cite{HochsterYao}.
+Clearly, if $\rsig(R) > 0$ or $\csig(R) > 0$, then $R$ is F-rational by Proposition~\ref{prop HK frat}.
+However, as its name indicates, the converse also holds under the assumptions of Proposition~\ref{prop HK frat} (\cite[Theorem~4.1]{HochsterYao}).
+In (1) above, it is enough to consider any fixed system of parameters \cite[Theorem~2.4]{HochsterYao} and it is easy to see that one can restrict to socle ideals $I = \langle \ul{x}, u \rangle$, where $\langle\ul{x}\rangle: u = \mf m$ (\textit{cf.} \Cref{cor csig independent} for a similar result for relative F-rational signature).
+Though the difference in the two definitions would seem small, the additional normalizing factor in the definition of relative F-rational signature is quite useful and leads to a number of desirable properties that are unknown (if not false) for F-rational signature.

+\begin{example} It is easy to find examples where $\rsig(R) \neq \csig(R)$ in the toric case, see Section~\ref{Toric}.
+Explicitly, let $V_n$ be the $n$th Veronese subring of $k[[x,y]]$.
+Hochster and Yao (\cite[Example~7.4]{HochsterYao}) computed that $\rsig(V) = 1 - \frac 1n$.
+On the other hand, one can see that the relative Hilbert--Kunz multiplicity for the entire socle is $1/2$, so $\rsig(V_n) > \csig(V_n)$ for $n \geq 3$.